azikus/HelloWorld/README.md

 The project consists of a single script that, when executed, will print the text "Hello, World!" to the screen.</p>

 # Getting started
-<p>Make sure you have the newest version of Xcode installed on your computer.
+Make sure you have the newest version of Xcode installed on your computer.
 * Download the Hello World project files from the repository.
 * Install CocoaPods.
 * Run pod install so you can install the dependencies in your project.